When I say… “I am a Christian”

 Their sweet Harps are ever tuneful and their voices ever clear,

-O that we might be more like them while we serve the master here!
+O that we might be more like them while we serve the master here! - But I hear another anthem, blending voices clear and strong,

 “Unto him who hath redeem us and hath bought us” is the song,